GET UP TO 60% OFF IN OUR CLEARANCE SALE!

 According to Salamander Pumps, half of homeowners don’t even know that water pressure is something you can improve.
 So, if you’ve been dealing with dismal showers for a while, or that brand new power shower feels a bit underwhelming, you could benefit from a good shower pump.
 Our VP guide will introduce you to a few great shower pumps, shed some light on what causes low pressure, and teach you how to fight it.

-What’s causing low water pressure in your shower?
+What causes low water pressure in a shower?

 Pressure still poor?
 You’re going to need to pick out a shower pump